-15 It seems almost impossible to predict the number of years before a collective identity is established.
+12 It seems almost impossible to predict the number of years before collective identity could be considered to havebeen established.
 The decade would probably be a proper unit of measurement.
-But O. Angelucci, supra note 13, at 160f., 163f., shows that demonstrable changes can occur during a period of five years.
+But O. Angelucci, supra note 11, at 160f., 163f., shows that demonstrable changes can occur during a period of five years.

-16 On this philosophy, see J. Habermas, "Geschichtsbewußtsein und posttraditionale Identität," in J. Habermas, Eine Art Schadensabwicklung, 173ff.
+13 On this philosophy, see J. Habermas, "Geschichtsbewußtsein und posttraditionale Identität," in J.

+Habermas, Eine Art Schadensabwicklung, 173ff.
 (1987); D. Sternberger, "Verfassungspatriotismus," in Schriften, Vol. X, especially 17ff., 24, 30f.
 (1990); see also J.H.H.
 Weiler, "Federalism without Constitutionalism: Europe's Sonderweg," in Nicolaidis & Howse (eds.), The Federal Vision, 63 (2001).

-A constitution, certainly, can only be one element in a broad, social evolution that shapes the identities of citizens.17 It is, moreover, a long way from a constitution, which is initially a mere constitutional text, to the psychological processes of self-categorization by citizens.
-It is useful to distinguish between direct and indirect effects.
+14 This can be demonstrated by comparison with the Federal Republic of Germany, in which the identity-forming role of the Basic Law seems rather important.
+See J. Gebhardt, "Verfassungspatriotismus als Identitätskonzept der Nation, Aus Politik und Zeitgeschichte," B 14/93, 31, 33f.(1993); M.R.
+Lepsius, Interessen, Ideen und Institutionen, 63, 77f.(1990); H. Rausch, "Politisches Bewußtsein und politische Einstellungen im Wandel," in Weidenfeld (ed.), Die Identität der Deutschen, 119, 130 (1983).
+A quantitative comparison of the entry "Basic Law" with, for text, to the psychological processes of self-categorization by citizens.
+It is useful to distinguish between methods of direct and indirect effect.
 A constitution directly affects identity formation, if it is a per se criterion for the relevant identity process.
 This would require that the large majority of citizens identify and affiliate with their group on the basis of the constitution as such or of specific constitutional principles.
 In turn, constitutional law indirectly affects identity formation when it shapes or creates the relevant criteria which then form identity.
 In any event, a constitution's identity-forming force depends on suitable starting-points for citizens' identification processes.
-This article analyzes the TeCE's potential from this perspective.
+This article analyzes the DCT's potential from this perspective.

-2. Elements for Identity in the TeCE
+2. Elements for Identity in the DCT